Nosto/wiki-docs/addons/cmp/guides/pwa-implementation.md

 It is now possible to use the category merchandising feature in PWA.
-The merchandising rules are applied to the catalog by using the `nosto_personalized` sorting option in products query.
+The merchandising rules are applied to the catalog by using the `nosto_personalized` sorting option in products grapqhl query.
 It comes out of the box from version `>3.1.0` and it does not require any further configuration.

 ### Filters